uxmaster/organ-pedalboard-arduino/README.md

 program (like [Aeolus](https://kokkinizita.linuxaudio.org/linuxaudio/aeolus/),
 [Hauptwerk](https://hauptwerk.com/) or others).

-**If you want only an organ pedal keyboard without the buttons for stops, but with no dependencies (without shitty-documented MIDI library), or want to see a better mechanical solution, see:
+**If you want only an organ pedal keyboard without the buttons for stops and with no dependencies (without shitty-documented MIDI library), or want to see a better mechanical solution, see:
 [Simple MIDI organ pedalboard](https://gitlab.com/uxmaster/midi-pedalboard).**